 Additional scheduled trainings by other agencies are listed below.
 Please follow the links and contact these entities directly to attend.
 For CRS and STARR webinars, click the link and then the “Upcoming” tab to navigate the list on the WebEx page.

-STARR Webinar: Tools for Determination Base Flood Elevation – July 27, 2017
+STARR Webinar: Tools for Determining Base Flood Elevation – January 18, 2018

-CRS Webinar Series: Preparing an Annual Recertification – September 19, 2017
+CRS Webinar Series: Preparing an Impact Adjustment Map – April 18, 2018

 Additional courses available through FEMA’s Emergency Management Institute in Emmittsburg, MD.